mharoruiz/iberian_exception/README.md

 ## Deployment

-You can run the {'main.R'} file directly, if all necessary R packages are installed.
-If some packages are missing you can run {'install_packages.R'} first.
-We encountered the issue that sometime the installation of the {'eurostat'} package did not work.
+You can run the `main.R` file directly, if all necessary R packages are installed.
+If some packages are missing you can run `install_packages.R` first.
+We encountered the issue that sometime the installation of the `eurostat` package did not work.
 We reinstalled R and RStudio.
 We know this solution is inconvenient.
 Therefore, we also provide the Docker container solution.

 ibex can be deployed in a Docker container.
 To do so, you must have [Docker](https://www.docker.com/) installed on your computer.